CemalUnal/cloud-native-application-development-workshop/readme.md

 [Monitoring with Prometheus](./monitoring-with-prometheus.md) contains the deployment instructions for the monitoring infrastructure using Docker in your local environment.

 ### PART-3
-[An Introduction to Kubernetes](./kubernetes.md) describes the deployment steps of the sample application on top of Kubernetes.
+[An Introduction to Kubernetes](./introduction-to-kubernetes.md) demonstrates the Kubernetes features like horizontal scaling, self healing, zero down-time application version update etc.